HariharanJayavel/Control-of-Relay-Using-IoT-controller/README.md

+## EX-02: Control of Relay Using IoT controller
 ### NAME : HARIHARAN J
 ### REG NO : 212223240047
-# EXPERIMENT 2 Control of Relay Using IoT controller

 ##  AIM:
 To control the Relay using Arduino controller